abhijeetgupta23/Movie_Recommendation_System/README.md

 Steps:

 1) For a user, list of all their highest rated movies are found
-2) Assuming user has rated all movies they watched, Cosine similarity of these movies are calculated w.r.t movie not rated/watched by user
+2) Assuming user has rated all movies they watched, Cosine similarity of these movies are calculated w.r.t all movies not rated/watched by user based on other user ratings
 3) All consine similarities are collated, and top k unwatched movies with highest cosine similarities are returned

 <h3> Example </h3>